You may be tempted to slam your book closed and move straight to the sofa once you’re done with your study session.

 You may write your notes then not take the exam until 6 months later.
 But, by then you’ll be lucky if you remember much.
 Instead, schedule in regular quick review sessions.
 Every month go over the notes you’ve created and test yourself.

-For more info on this note taking method, and 3 others, check out this blog post.
+For more info on the best note taking method, check out this blog post.